erikdelange/EXIN-The-Experimental-Interpreter/README.md

 s = reverse("abracadabra")

-print s, "\n\n"  # this will print 'arbadacarba'
+print s, "\n\n"  # this will print 'arbadacarba' followed by two newlines

 s = reverse(s)   # turn s back in the original string

-print s, 2 * "\n"
+print s, 2 * "\n"  # prints s followed by two newlines

 # Now let the user enter strings
 #
 do
     input "Enter a string to reverse (empty line to end): " s if s == ""
-        break
+        break  # quit the loop
     print reverse(s), "\n"
-while 1
+while 1  # infinite loop
 ```
 The interpreter is written in C (version C99).
 The details of the language and the interpreter are explained in the documents listed below.
-EXIN is designed for fun and education (at least mine) and you can do with it whatever you like.
+EXIN is designed for fun and education (at least mine :) and you can do with it whatever you like.

 - [EXIN language reference](EXIN%20language%20reference.md)
 - [EXIN software architecture](EXIN%20software%20architecture.md)